 1. Include 1:1 personalized recommendations in your holiday emails

 When you’re sending out promotional emails, such as for a sale or new gift guide release, serve up a more tailored experience by including recommendations tailored to that customer’s buying habits or previous purchases.
-It’s as simple as adding LimeSpot recommendation boxes and letting our AI do the work.
+It’s as simple as adding LimeSpot recommendation boxes and letting our advanced personalization solutions do the work.
 You can also control the layout and styling of your LimeSpot recommendation boxes from mobile to desktop to ensure an optimal viewing experience.

 Remember, you can insert different styles of LimeSpot recommendation boxes according to your email layout.
 Want to showcase a gallery of items?
 Choose the grid layout.
 Or make recommendations more subtle by adding in a simple row to the bottom of whatever you’re promoting.
 No matter what, your customers will be more motivated to click through your emails when they see products that align with what they've already shown interest in.